systemd1337/vichan-plus/README.md

-vichan - A lightweight and full featured PHP imageboard.
+vichan plus - A lightweight and full featured PHP imageboard.
 ========================================================

 **Please do not contact Fredrick Brennan in regards to vichan issues.**